 With heavy rain and winds forecast for tomorrow, today was quite a pleasant and sunny interlude to the uncomfortable weather we have been having for what seems like forever.
 Optimistically during the morning, Suraj tried to book a round of golf for the pair of us, but despite being legally able to meet up and partake in exercise, golf courses are remaining shut until the 29th.
 I chose to substitute the chasing of a small white ball, for following a rotavator and planting 6 rows of onion sets in the vegetable plot.
 Not quite as much fun, but one less task off my mind.

 A very wet and windy day.
-After a visit to see Charlotte, Sara and Alice popped in to Willow Bank to collect some more wood-chip before making their way home.
-On my morning cycle ride I stopped twice to chat to a couple of ex-rugby playing friends.
-The conversation centered not on rugby, but on the frustration of not being able to get out and about and unable to join up with friends.
+After a visit to see Charlotte, Sara and Alice popped into Willow Bank to collect some more wood-chip before making their way home.
+On my morning cycle ride, I stopped twice to chat to a couple of ex-rugby playing friends.
+The conversation centred not on rugby, but on the frustration of not being able to get out and about and unable to join up with friends.
 One of them gave a sobering reminder of the times we are in when he related that his brother-in-law had died a couple of weeks ago of Covid, just three days before he was called for his vaccination.

 11/03/21 UK Deaths: 181.
 Harborough Infected: 108.

 12/03/21 UK Deaths: 175.
 Harborough Infected: 91.
 The number of confirmed COVID-19 cases in France rose above four million on Friday, as the health ministry reported 25,229 new infections.